GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 or 24 x 18 cm (4:3).
 If your :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>` setting is inch then the custom paper sizes are just slightly (1.6%) larger than the corresponding SI sizes (9.6 x 5.4" or 9.6 x 7.2").
 You should compose your plots using the given paper size, and movie will make proper conversions of the canvas to image pixel dimensions.
-It is your responsibility to use **-X -Y** to allow for suitable margins and any positioning of items on the frame.
-To minimize processing time it is recommended that any static part of the movie be considered either a static background (to be made by *backgroundscript*) and/or a static foreground (to be made by *foregroundscript*) which will overlay any other plot features.
-Also, any calculations of data files to be used in the loop over frames can be produced by *backgroundscript*.
+It is your responsibility to use **-X -Y** to allow for suitable margins and any positioning of items on the canvas.
+To minimize processing time it is recommended that any static part of the movie be considered either a static background (to be made once by *backgroundscript*) and/or a static foreground (to be made once by *foregroundscript*); **movie** will then assemble these layers per frame.
+Also, any computation of static data files to be used in the loop over frames can be produced by *backgroundscript*.
 Any data or variables that depend on the frame number must be computed or set by *mainscript*.

 Technical Details